-Though New Holland Brewery is technically from Holland, MI and not Grand Rapids, they do make their brews in this Grand Rapids location.
+Though New Holland Brewing Company is technically from Holland, MI and not Grand Rapids, they do make their brews in this Grand Rapids location.
 Keep in mind that they like to mix things up and this spot has a different vibe and menu from their other location in Holland.

-Fun Fact: For the beer aficionados, New Holland Brewery serves different beers depending on location.
+Fun Fact: For the beer aficionados, New Holland Brewing Company serves different beers depending on location.
 Some beers, like Dragon’s Milk, are only available at the Grand Rapids location and others only in Holland.

 Since we met up with some of Jimmy’s friends here we were able to try out more of the eats and some of the brews (mainly Jimmy and friends) too.
 We tried out their pepperoni pinwheels, pretzels & beer cheese, and the namesake Knick burger.

 The pepperoni pinwheels are one of their more popular appetizers and are similar to sandwich pinwheels but pizza instead.
 They also came with a chipotle ranch and tomato sauces for dipping.
 I found them quite delicious plain as well.